organicdesign/GEVS/README.md

 ## Vector Stores

 Vector stores work of embeddings which are supposed to capture the semantic essence of the prompt, this is quite error prone and fails very poorly in Q/A senarios.

+### Chunking

+Chunk sizes are an important factor to consider when embedding text which needs to be tuned to your specific data and use case to provide better perfomance.
+When chunking one needs to consider if the information needed to be provided is typically contained in single sentences or paragraphs.
+If you have content that takes paragraphs to explain complex concepts then you will find that small chunk sizes will cause halucinations and generally go in the wrong direction.
+Alternatively if large chunk sizes are used and small facts are queried then you end up two potential problems, first is that it returns more garabge text and has a "needle in a haystack" problem in the result; the second problem is that if there are many facts related to prompt that are in different sections of the text then you have less of them returned.

+To properly tune this chunk size parameter you need a specific use case, data and resources to create the metrics for it.
+This can be fustrating when you have a general use case and somewhat arbitrary data to query over, in this case I would lean toward larger chunk sizes.

+### Questions/Answers Prompting

 The embedding of a question is often far different that the embedding of text containing the answer, for example compare the following texts:

 - (Query) What is X?
 - (Embedding #1) What is Y?